 Section Chief’s Welcome

 Welcome to The University of Chicago Section of Nephrology website.
-Our Section is comprised of sixteen faculty members, two Ph.D. scientists, and eight postdoctoral fellows in training.
+Our Section is comprised of nineteen faculty members, two Ph.D. scientists, and ten postdoctoral fellows in training.
 U.S News and World Report has consistently recognized our section as one of the top nephrology programs in the country.
 Our clinical practice is exceptional, varied and includes large programs in hereditary kidney diseases, nephrolithiasis, pharmacogenetics, end-stage renal disease (ESRD), home dialysis, kidney transplantation, acute kidney injury, onco-nephrology, renal ultrasonography, vascular access, glomerular disorders, health outcomes research, and the microbiome.

 About the Section

 There are many research opportunities in the Section of Nephrology, and include avenues of investigation in both the clinical and basic sciences.
 Clinical research programs include NIH-funded studies in autosomal dominant polycystic kidney disease (ADPKD), nephrolithiasis, acute kidney injury, hypertension, vitamin D metabolism, metabolic bone disease, renal imaging and vascular access, as well as industry and foundation-sponsored work in end stage renal disease (ESRD), anemia management in chronic kidney disease, transplantation and the role of obesity, the microbiome and urinary cation handling.
 Translational and basic science research are focused on the areas of acute kidney injury, epithelial oxalate transport, renal epithelial cell biology and amino acid metabolism, proteomics in nephrolithiasis and urinary exosomal studies of tubular cation transport.
-Our research activities are supported by the National Institutes of Health but also include funding agencies such as the American Heart Association, the Michael Reese Foundation, the Bucksbaum Institute, the PKD Foundation and the Oxalsosis Foundation and the Tuberous Sclerosis Alliance.
+Our research activities are supported by the National Institutes of Health but also include funding agencies such as the American Heart Association, the Michael Reese Foundation, the Bucksbaum Institute, the PKD Foundation and the Oxalosis Foundation and the Tuberous Sclerosis Alliance.

 Education and Training

 The multi-faceted academic program offered by the Section of Nephrology includes education for high school students, undergraduates, college graduates, medical students, interns, residents, and fellows and post-doctoral trainees.
 Continuing medical education for physicians is a core component of our educational services offered.
-Education within the Section of Nephrology consists of instruction at all levels of clinical care including ambulatory and inpatient services in consult, ESRD, ICU and general medicine, our outpatient dialysis units, and laboratories with active student participation.
+Education within the Section of Nephrology consists of instruction at all levels of clinical care including ambulatory and inpatient services in consult, ESRD, ICU and general medicine, our outpatient dialysis units, dialysis access centers, and laboratories with active student participation.